agrc/gis.utah.gov/_posts/2021-12-14-weaving-the-geospatial-fabric.md

 ### Authoritative Data
 {: .text-left}

-In general, authoritative data can be defined as data provisioned by an authoritative source such as a surveyor or authoritative governing entity (aka an entity that is authorized to develop or manage the data such as a governmental jurisdiction).
+In general, authoritative data can be defined as data provided by a recognized source such as a surveyor or governing entity (ie, an entity that is authorized to develop or manage the data, such as a governmental jurisdiction).

 Authoritative data is different from crowd-sourced and proprietary data.
 Users should understand any limitations or restrictions when working with either of these data sources, as each of them have best-suited use cases.